mdsebald/cerlc/README.md

 #### Select from over 50 predefined CRC algorithms.
     See src/cerlc.erl for complete list

-#### Generate custom CRC algorithms by manually specifying the parameters.
+#### OR Generate custom CRC algorithms by manually specifying the parameters.
     bit width, polynomial, initial value, final XOR value, and data reflected or not

 ### Build